COPRS/infrastructure/doc/how-to/Security.md

 According to the purpose of each COTS, the node where the installation is perfomed change.

-# To Improve
+## Future improvements
-Suricata => choose dynamically the interface to work on Wazuh => handle wazuh password with a vault
+Suricata: choose dynamically the interface to work on
+Wazuh: handle wazuh password with a vault

 ## AuditD
 **Scope: All**